Tadalafil; a generic form of Cialis®.

-The PDE5 inhibition drugs (such as tadalafil and sildenafil) improve erectile function by increasing the availability of cGMP.
-If they did not inhibit PDE5, then this enzyme would breakdown more cGMP and in-turn there would be less blood flow in the penis.
+PDE5 inhibition drugs (such as Tadalafil and Sildenafil) improve erectile function by increasing the availability of cGMP.
+If they did not inhibit PDE5, then this enzyme would breakdown more cGMP, and in-turn there would be less blood flow in the penis.

-It should be noted that without a sexual stimulation that the drug by itself will not initiate the local penile release of nitric oxide, therefore tadalafil’s inhibition of PDE5 will have little to no effect without sexual stimulation.
+It should be noted that without sexual stimulation, the drug Tadalafil by itself will not initiate the local penile release of nitric oxide, therefore Tadalafil’s inhibition of PDE5 will have little to no effect without sexual stimulation.

-Naturally, there are various potential side effects and contraindications as there are with any drugs, and the drug use leaflet should always be carefully read before use etc. For example, persons consuming heart medications and especially those taking any nitrate-based drugs should not combine their use with tadalafil.
+Naturally, there are various potential side effects and contraindications of Tadalafil as there are with any drugs, and the drug use leaflet should always be carefully read before use etc. For example, persons consuming heart medications and especially those taking any nitrate-based drugs should not combine their use with Tadalafil.

 As with any medication, always read the leaflet carefully before use and always seek a physician’s advice.